Lemon Lush is a creamy, delicious layered dessert. It consists of a homemade shortbread crust, a rich cream cheese layer, and a velvety lemon layer.

 - Cream Cheese: Your cream cheese should be softened before getting started on your cream cheese mixture.
 It helps to pull it out about 30 minutes beforehand and cut it up into little cubes.
 If you forget to pull it out, Better Homes & Gardens offers a couple of quick softening techniques you can try.

-I seem to serve this generally at potlucks as the star of the dessert table.
-Other dessert buffet favorites include strawberry pretzel salad, pineapple sunshine cake, heaven on earth cake, strawberry Jello cake, and/or my old-fashioned fruit cocktail cake!
+I tend to serve this as the star of the dessert table at potlucks.
+Other dessert buffet favorites include strawberry pretzel salad, pineapple sunshine cake, heaven on earth cake, strawberry Jello cake, butterscotch delight, and/or my old-fashioned fruit cocktail cake!

-- Add the sugar and pecan and process.
+- Add the sugar and pecans and process.

-- Make Cream Cheese Layer: Fold 1 cup of the whipped cream into the cream cheese mixture.
+- Make Cream Cheese Layer: In a large mixing bowl, using an electric mixer, beat cream cheese, lemon zest, and juice, and powdered sugar until fluffy, about 3 minutes.
+Fold 1 cup of the whipped cream into the cream cheese mixture.

 - Spread mixture over crust.
 Freeze until set.